gitlabhq/gitlabhq/doc/README.md

 - [Security](security/README.md) Learn what you can do to further secure your GitLab instance.
 - [Update](update/README.md) Update guides to upgrade your installation.
 - [Welcome message](customization/welcome_message.md) Add a custom welcome message to the sign-in page.
+- [Issue closing](customization/issue_closing.md) Customize how to close an issue from commit messages.

 ## Contributor documentation